elicoggins/keyboardwarrior/songs/README.md

 # Bundled songs

-Everything you drop into this folder stays on your machine — the repo ignores it.
-The songs below are committed because their recordings are freely licensed for redistribution.
-None of them may be used commercially where the license says so; attribution is preserved here.

 | Song | Artist | License | Source |
 | --- | --- | --- | --- |